-Ensure gas and electric appliances are regularly serviced
+Gas and electric appliances must be regularly serviced

 Ensure fire safety equipment is close to hand

 Fire safety is of the utmost importance – there are several devices that should be close to hand for use in the unfortunate event of a fire.
-As they are in a home, a carbon monoxide detector and smoke alarm are absolute essentials for fire safety.
+As they are in a home, carbon monoxide detectors and smoke alarms are absolute essentials for fire safety.
 A smoke alarm is often the first alert for fires happening through the night.
-Although little maintenance is required throughout their life, there are a few measures that should be takens to ensure the device is working how it should.
-A smoke alarm should be tested weekly and regularly vacuumed to pick up any dust around the unit. #TestItTuesday, a viral social campaign, is drawing attention to this in an effort to remind landlords and caravan site owners that weekly checks are crucial in adhering to regulations.
+Although little maintenance is required throughout their life, there are a few measures that should be taken to ensure the device is working how it should.
+A smoke alarm should be tested weekly and regularly vacuumed to pick up any dust around the unit.
+Viral social campaign #TestItTuesday is drawing attention to this in an effort to remind landlords and caravan site owners that weekly checks are crucial in adhering to regulations.
 The unit’s batteries need replacing every year and the whole component needs completely replacing after 10.

-Cooking in enclosed spaces also heightens the risk of a potential fire becoming quickly out of hand.
-Any fire caused by igniting cooking oils and fats must be extinguished quickly with a MultiCHEM fire extinguisher.
+With holidaymakers cooking in enclosed spaces, there’s a heightened risk of a potential fire becoming quickly out of hand.
+A wet chemical or multi-purpose extinguisher, like the MultiCHEM, is ideal for any fire caused by igniting cooking oils and fats.
 In addition, a fire blanket kept in the kitchen will support in cutting off the oxygen to the contents of a pan when used correctly.
+MultiCHEM units are ideal for installation inside caravans and tents thanks to their compact size (two and three litres) and unrivalled performance.

-Emergency vehicle routes should be kept free from obstruction
+Emergency vehicle routes must be kept free from obstruction

 Appropriate fire signage across the site

 Suitable fire warning systems should be readily available across all premises in the case of an emergency evacuation.
 Ensuring everyone is clear on the escape route if the worst should happen can be the difference between an injury and fatality.
 It is imperative that holidaymakers are aware of what is expected of them in the event of a fire, which means being prepared and communicating effectively.
-Clearly posted signage, exit routes and procedures are vital in the case of emergency to create an understanding of expectations among visitors.
+Clearly posted signage to inform of exit routes, location of equipment and procedures is vital in the case of emergency to create an understanding of expectations among visitors.
+Fire extinguisher signs and ones that instruct certain actions leave users of the site in no doubt as to what they should do.